 Ducks are intelligent and beautiful animals.
-However, if you own a pool, they might be hanging out there regularly.
-Ducks are naturally drawn to water, but their presence in your pool is unwelcome.
-We’re going to teach you about the risks of having ducks in your pool and what you can do to keep them out.
+However, if you own a pool, they might regularly hang out there.
+Ducks are naturally drawn to water, but their presence in your swimming pool is unwelcome.
+Below, I cover the risks of having ducks in your pool and what you can do to keep them out.

 Strategies to Keep the Ducks Away